consta-l/cream-docs/README.md

 unFederalReserve is a decentralized lending protocol for individuals and protocols to access financial services.
 The protocol is permissionless, transparent, and non-custodial.

-Currently, unFederalReserve is live on Ethereum, ?*?
-Binance Smart Chain, and Fantom.
+Currently, unFederalReserve is live on Ethereum.

 unFederalReserve’s smart contract money markets are focused on longtail assets -- with the goal of increasing capital efficiency for all assets in crypto markets.